CoconutMacaroon/Broccoli/README.md

 ### Functions

 Functions are defined as follows:
 `function<optional whitespace>{<newline><one or more valid commands, seperated by newlines><newline>}`.
 Each code file must have zero or one functions.
 Having multiple results in undefined behavior.
 Here is an example function, that fires the laser, and then moves forward.
+A function should be defined prior to its use.
+Not doing so results in undefined results.
 ```
 function {
     laser;